 I collect blue and white cups and saucers.
 And then I mix them up…no matchy-matchy here!

-It’s little things like this this make a table so fun to set and hopefully as fun to sit at!
+It’s little things like this that make a table so fun to set and hopefully as fun to sit at!

 Small white milk bottles and vibrant cobalt blue shot glasses run down the table filled with just-picked garden flowers.
 If you have herbs make sure to tuck some into your arrangments.
 They smell delicious!
 I used mint and dillweed flowers today.

 I prefer to use nontraditional containers for flowers!
 Milk bottles, shot glasses, Mason jars, small galvanized buckets.
 Think outside the box and repurpose household items to hold flowers or pumpkins or greens or Christmas balls or whatever you use as a centerpiece.

 Why don’t you sit down and have some nibbles and a drink before dinner?

 It’s a nice idea to set up a bar cart on the patio.
 This one has wheels and the top comes off to make a tray so it’s light to wheel inside and outside.